chaolic6505/applemusicCDS/README.md

 ## 🎈 Usage <a name="usage"></a>
-Add notes about how to use the system.
+you need client id and client secret from aws. apply last.fm api keys for getting album cover, genre

 ## 🚀 Start The Program <a name = "deployment"></a>
 To start the program you will need to go to the program directory and open up your terminal and
-1. Type ```pip install``` and Enter to download all the dependencies
+1. Type ```pip3 install``` and Enter to download all the dependencies
 2. Type ```source venv/bin/activate``` to get into the virtual environemnt
 3. Type ``` python3 server.py``` to start the program
 ## ⛏️ Built Using <a name = "built_using"></a>